 As a matter of fact, you can even send a sample push notification to see how that amazing feature works.

-If your website is responsive, it should transform seamlessly.
-Although occasionally a site will have a snippet of code or some other custom feature that breaks it’s ability to convert properly.
+If your website is mobile responsive, it should display correctly.
+Occasionally a site will have a bug in the code or some other custom feature that breaks it’s ability to convert properly.

 Our converter works great on websites created by: